Runbook/runbook/docs/developers/creating_monitors.md

 #### Example Health Check: http-get-statuscode

-The following monitor code is from the `http-get-statuscode` Monitor and can be used as a guide on how to write a `actions` based Monitor.
+The following monitor code is from the `http-get-statuscode` Monitor and can be used as a guide on how to write a `monitors` based Monitor.

     def check(data):
       """ Perform a http get request and validate the return code """